 As foreigners, we just don't have that option.

 Let's analyze potential spending and living costs in a bit more detail.

-Let's start off with what is surely a teacher's largest monthly expense - accommodation, be it a studio apartment, a shared room in a rented house or whatever.
+Let's start off with what is surely a teacher's largest monthly expense - accommodation.
+This might be a studio apartment, a shared room in a rented house or whatever.

 Accommodation is an enormous grey area and nigh on impossible to put a figure on.
-I remember an old boss of mine saying that you should look to spend a third of your salary on a place to live and while I wouldn't suggest you spend 10,000 baht on rent, there's no doubt that some 30K a month teachers do.
+I remember an old boss of mine saying that you should look to spend a third of your salary on a place to live and while I wouldn't suggest you spend 15,000 baht on rent if you are only pulling in 40K a month, there's no doubt that some teachers do.

 You may be ‘lucky' and work for a school that provides free accommodation but that is not the norm in Thailand.
 In most cases, the teacher has to find their own place to live.

 You can rent a studio apartment in Bangkok for as little as 2,000 baht a month (but such apartment buildings can often be very grim indeed) while at the other end of the scale, there is no limit to what you could pay.